exercism/v3/languages/julia/exercises/concept/fibonacci-iterator/.docs/introduction.md

 ```

 To do that we need to define a type `Squares` and two `iterate` methods.
-We will have the `Square` type remember `n` and the `state` will simply be the next number to square.
+We will have the `Squares` type remember `n` and the `state` will simply be the next number to square.

 ```julia
 struct Squares